DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-microcontrollers/wifi-mega.rst

    :scale: 100%
    :align: center

-   Figure 5 - Switch Setting for Serial Port
+   Switch Setting for Serial Port

 Your board should be configured follows: